wandb/docs/docs/guides/integrations/other/accelerate.md

 - a project name via `project_name`
 - any parameters you want to pass to [`wandb.init`](https://docs.wandb.ai/ref/python/init) via a nested dict to `init_kwargs`
 - any other experiment config information you want to log to your wandb run, via `config`
-3. Use the `.log` method to log to W&B
+3. Use the `.log` method to log to Weigths & Biases; the `step` argument is optional
 4. Call `.end_training` when finished training

 ## Accessing Accelerates' Internal W&B Tracker